-9.1 Sources of ignition: these include: electrical sockets and equipment; maintenance; items covered under COSHH; and specific rooms such as science laboratories, boiler house, workshops and kitchens.
+- 9.1 Sources of ignition: these include electrical sockets and equipment; maintenance; items covered under COSHH; and specific rooms such as science laboratories, boiler house, workshops, and kitchens.
 These areas are kept under review to minimise risk, and to ensure that there are few chances of mechanically generated sparks.
-Contractors are supervised and have to comply with both CDM regulations and school policies in relation to Fire Safety, and Health and Safety.

-Sources of fuel: mains, gas and electric: their maintenance is monitored and kept under continual review.

-Sources of oxygen: doors are kept shut to reduce the levels of draft (an accelerant) and slow the spread of fire; there are no stored oxygen containers on site.
-All doors are fire doors and must not be wedged open.

-- 9.2 Evaluation of risk: the overall evaluation of the risk of a fire starting is assessed as low because there are few ignition sources and combustible materials are kept away from them.
-Smoking is not permitted anywhere on the school premises or the entrance area.
-Electrical equipment is inspected regularly and tested, and the chance of arson is assessed as low due to the security arrangements of the school. - 9.3 Reduction of fire hazards. all adults are briefed on induction and annually on the importance of good housekeeping to prevent the build-up of combustible material. - 9.4 Reduction of risk to people: detection and warning.
+Contractors are supervised and must comply with both CDM regulations and School policies in relation to Fire Safety, and Health and Safety. - 9.2 Sources of fuel: mains, gas and electric: their maintenance is monitored and kept under continual review. - 9.3 Sources of oxygen: doors are kept shut to reduce the levels of draft (an accelerant) and slow the spread of fire; there are no stored oxygen containers on site.
+All doors are fire doors and must not be wedged open. - 9.4 Evaluation of risk: the overall evaluation of the risk of a fire starting is assessed as low because there are few ignition sources and combustible materials are kept away from them.
+Smoking is not permitted anywhere on the School premises or the entrance area.
+Electrical equipment is inspected regularly and tested, and the chance of arson is assessed as low due to the security arrangements of the School. - 9.5 Reduction of fire hazards. all adults are briefed on induction and annually on the importance of good housekeeping to prevent the build-up of combustible material. - 9.6 Reduction of risk to people: detection and warning.
 The premises are well protected with fire detection equipment, emergency lighting and warning sounders.
-It is school policy not to fight fire other than to ensure a safe evacuation.